 The intended purpose of this Bylaw is to clarify sections of the Land Use Bylaw that are ambiguous and are subject to broader interpretation.
-Modifying these uses, regulations and definitions will improve customer service, expedite the development permit process and should reduce the number of appeals to the SDAB.
+Amending these uses, regulations and definitions will improve the development permit process by providing clarification to specific sections of the Land Use Bylaw, and potentially reduce the number of appeals to the Subdivision and Development Appeal Board.

-Administration reviewed past appeals in order to determine what issues and concerns were most commonly appealed to the County's Subdivision and Development Appeal Board.
-A number of appeals were related to size variances granted for typically) detached accessory buildings, as it is not uncommon for a Parkland County resident to apply for development permit approval to construct a large accessory building in order to accommodate and protect personal items such as motor homes, quads, sleds, vehicles and yard maintenance equipment, etc.
+When preparing these amendments Administration reviewed past SDAB appeals in order to determine what issues and concerns were commonly brought forward at the Subdivision and Development Appeal Board.
+A number of appeals were related to variances regarding larger accessory buildings to accommodate personal items such as motor homes, quads, sleds, vehicles and yard maintenance equipment, etc.

-Based on development permit approvals and discussions with Parkland County's Safety Codes Officers it was found that the average attached garage is about 1200 square feet in size.
-Parkland County's Land Use Bylaw considers an attached garage as an accessory building and therefore is calculated in Table 11.1.1, although an accessory building is commonly defined as a "detached" building.
-By removing the square footage of the attached garage from Table 11.1.1 it would allow residents additional accessory building square footage as a permitted use and therefore reduce the number of potential appeals.
+A second issue related to accessory buildings and the total permitted size requirements is that Parkland County's Land Use Bylaw considers an attached garage as an accessory building and therefore is calculated in Table 11.1.1, although an accessory building is commonly defined as a "detached" building.
+It is standard practice in most municipalities that structures such as garages or storage areas attached to the principle dwelling are considered part of the total area of the principle dwelling and therefore not an accessory building.
+By removing the square footage of the attached garage from Table 11.1.1 it would allow residents additional accessory building square footage and therefore reduce the number of appeals to the SDAB.

 While reviewing previous appeals administration has also recognized that there were a number of appeals related to Home Based Businesses.
-The issues brought forward were regarding the impact that the businesses could have on the adjacent lands.
+The issues brought forward were regarding the impact that the businesses would have on the adjacent lands.
 The issues were more specifically related to the Home Based Businesses Level 2, which are allowed in multi-parcel residential subdivisions.
 Within Section 12.9 Home Based Business Level 2 currently allows: